Suggested links

 How Long Does a PHP Last?

-A partial hospitalization program requires roughly 20 hours weekly for up to 7 days per week, depending on your individual treatment plan.
+A partial hospitalization program requires roughly 20 hours weekly for up to 7 days per week, depending on your treatment goals and overall recovery plan.
 Treatment through a PHP will usually last between 2 to 4 weeks.

-The extent of your stay will be dependent on advice from your physician or the medical professional overseeing your recovery treatment plan.
+The extent of your stay will depend on advice from your physician or the addiction professional overseeing your recovery treatment plan.
 Length of stay can also be impacted by insurance coverage.

 However, a PHP is not always the final step in drug rehab.
 Many individuals move onward to Intensive Outpatient Programs as the next step in recovering from their addiction.

-If it sounds like a partial hospitalization program is the right type of rehab for yourself or a loved one, you can find one near you using the SAMHSA program locator.
+If it sounds like a partial hospitalization program is the right type of rehab for yourself or a loved one, you can find one near you using the SAMHSA online treatment locator.
+You can also speak with someone confidentially via SAMHSA’s 24-hour helpline at 1-800-662-4357.

 How much does PHP rehab cost?